HPRNet: Hierarchical Point Regression for Whole-Body Human Pose Estimation

 \subsection{Comparison with the State-of-the-art}

 Table~\ref{table:sota} presents the performance of our models and several established keypoint estimation models on the COCO WholeBody validation set.
-HPRNet performs best among the bottom-up methods.
-Other bottom-up methods especially fail to accurately localize foot keypoints.
+We also present average run times if available. \textbf{HPRNet performs best among the bottom-up methods.} Other bottom-up methods especially fail to accurately localize foot keypoints.
 The performance gap between the second best performing bottom-up method and our method is 40.9 AP$^{kp}$ points on the foot keypoint detection.
 Similarly, our method outperforms other bottom-up methods for the body, face, hand and whole-body keypoint detection by a large margin.
-Among the top-down methods, ZoomNet outperforms well known OpenPose~\cite{openpose} and HRNet~\cite{hrnetv2}.
+Among the top-down methods, ZoomNet outperforms the well known OpenPose~\cite{openpose} and HRNet~\cite{hrnetv2}.
 Here, ZoomNet is a two-stage framework where at the first stage person candidates are extracted with FasterRCNN and at the second stage ZoomNet is run on these candidate boxes.
 HRNet can be seen as a one-stage counterpart of ZoomNet and finally OpenPose is a multi-model which requires separate training for each whole-body part.
 HPRNet obtains state-of-the-art results on face and hand keypoint detection.
 Our model with Hourglass-104 backbone outperforms ZoomNet on the detection of face keypoints by 13.1 AP$^{kp}$ points and hand keypoints by 10.3 AP$^{kp}$ points.
 These successful results on the face and hand keypoint detection, further shows the effectiveness of our proposed bottom-up hierarchical approach over the ZoomNet’s zoom-in mechanism.